abhirajdg/glowup-ai/README.md

-# 🌟 GlowUp.AI — AI-Powered Job-Readiness Suite
+# 🌟 GlowUp.AI — AI-Powered Career Guru

 > From “who dis?” to “you’re hired.”
 > ✨ AI-powered personal branding, portfolios, résumés, and interview prep — all in one place.